 7-1 lead after 40 minutes.

-In the final period Grand scored his first of the game, Derek Ramage scored his
+In the final period Murray scored his second of the game, Derek Ramage scored his

 first of the

-, then Fisher River's Darryl Thaddeus added one more for the Hawks.
-Collins and
+then Fisher River's Darryl Thaddeus added one more for the Hawks.
+Collins,

-would then each add the second of the game to close out the scoring and make the
+and Kyle Grand each scored to close out the scoring and make the final

 Starting rookie goaltender Keaton Klassen would stop 22 of 24 shots in his first